BioMedIA/dHCP-release-notes/organisation.md

 ### fMRI QC

-A. Numerous quality assurance metrics are calculated during the pre-processing.
+1. Numerous quality assurance metrics are calculated during the pre-processing.
 Six of these are specifically compared against the population distribution to flag outliers for manual inspection and potential exclusion: